On the Shapes of Interstellar Grains: Modeling Extinction and Polarization by Spheroids and Continuous Distributions of Ellipsoids: Polarization by CDEs

 \section{Polarization by CDEs}

-The observed polarization of starlight by dust, and of submm emission from dust, indicates that interstellar grains spin with their short axis tending to be aligned with the local magnetic field $\bB$; this occurs because the grain's angular momentum $\bJ$ aligns with the magnetic field, and the short axis of the grain aligns with $\bJ$.
-Rotation, nutation, and precession of $\bJ$ around $\bB$ are all rapid.
+The observed polarization of starlight by dust, and of submm emission from dust in the interstellar medium, indicates that interstellar grains spin with their short axis tending to be aligned with the local magnetic field $\bB$; this occurs because the grain's angular momentum $\bJ$ tends to align with the magnetic field, and the short axis of the grain tends to align with $\bJ$.
+Rotation and nutation, and precession of $\bJ$ around $\bB$, are all rapid, and physical processes such as paramagnetic dissipation cause $\bJ$ to align with $\bB$.

+In protoplanetary disks, magnetic effects are relatively much weaker.
+Grain drift can cause $\bJ$ to tend to be perpendicular to the (azimuthal) streaming direction \citep{Gold_1952}, while radiative torques may cause $\bJ$ to tend toward the radial direction \citep{Lazarian+Hoang_2007a,Tazaki+Lazarian+Nomura_2017}.
+Whatever the spin-up process, if the grains are spinning suprathermally we expect dissipation in the grain to cause the short axis to be aligned with $\bJ$.
+The results obtained below for absorption cross sections averaged over CDEs are applicable both to the interstellar medium and to protoplanetary disks.
+This is true also for the polarization cross sections, provided only that the degree of alignment of the short axis with $\bJ$ is independent of shape.
+Interpretation of observed polarization is often complicated by the need to include polarized scattering, which can even be important at submm wavelengths in protoplanetary disks \citep{Kataoka+Muto+Momose+etal_2015}.

 In order to discuss polarization by a population of partially-aligned grains, we require the distribution of depolarization factors separately for the short axis, and for the other two axes.

 It is useful to restrict consideration to the ordering $0\leq L_3\leq L_2\leq L_1\leq 1$: for each ellipsoid, $j=3$ corresponds to the long axis, $j=1$ to the short axis, and $j=2$ to the intermediate axis.
 Let $g_j(\ell)d\ell$ be the fraction of ellipsoids with $L_j\in [\ell,\ell+d\ell]$.
 The distribution functions $g_1,g_2,g_3$ can be obtained from $G$, as discussed in Appendix \ref{app:CDE}.
 Figure \ref{fig:gj} shows $g_1$, $g_2$, and $g_3$ for the BHCDE, ERCDE, and CDE2 shape distributions.